 Brief visit to severely polluted city can up biomarkers of heart disease

-(Reuters Health) - Air pollution has often been linked with increased heart disease risk, but a "natural experiment" involving travelers to a city much more polluted than their own offers clues to how it may harm blood vessels over time, researchers say.
+REUTERS: Air pollution has often been linked with increased heart disease risk, but a "natural experiment" involving travellers to a city much more polluted than their own offers clues to how it may harm blood vessels over time, researchers say.

 In 26 healthy young adults from Los Angeles, researchers measured blood levels of pollution breakdown products and proteins linked to heart risk before, during and after a trip to Beijing for a summer study program.